 When hips are in pain, it can seriously affect a person’s quality of life.
-Unlike when we injure a smaller bone, the hip joints bear a lot of our body weight, making it either difficult or even impossible, to walk, sit, and have any semblance of a normal life.
+Unlike when we injure a smaller bone, the hip joints bear a lot of our body weight, making it either difficult, or even impossible, to walk, sit, and have any semblance of a normal life.

-Most Common Reasons for Hip Pain
+Most Common Causes of Hip Pain

-While there are obvious factors, such as falling down the stairs, or being involved in a car accident, sometimes a person will experience hip pain without having been involved in any kind of trauma.
+While there are obvious factors, such as falling down the stairs or being involved in a car accident, sometimes a person will experience hip pain without having been involved in any kind of trauma.
 The most common causes are:

 - Hip labral tear

 It’s also important to remember that an injury to the hip doesn’t always manifest as hip pain.
 Sometimes, the patient will experience discomfort, soreness, strains, or aches in other body parts, such as the buttocks, thighs, or groin.

 By the same token, issues with other parts of the body may reflect as hip pain, such as problems with your back or knees.
 Since our skeletal system works cohesively, problems in one part of the body may radiate to other parts.
 This is why it’s essential to seek medical attention to get a proper diagnosis.